Living on Campus

 Housing and Roommate Assignments

-Changes to the housing application, including roommate requests, can be made until June 12.
-Housing and roommate assignments will be communicated by July 15, 2020 to students who have an enrollment deposit and completed housing application on file by June 1.
-Assignments for students who submit a deposit after June 1 will be communicated on a rolling basis after July 15.
+Changes to the housing application, including roommate requests, can be made until mid-May 2021.
+Housing and roommate assignments will be communicated by July 15, 2021 to students who have an enrollment deposit and completed housing application on file by May 1.
+Assignments for students who submit a deposit after May 1 will be communicated on a rolling basis after July 15.

 Included in the housing application is an option to select a preferred dining plan.
 All students living in a Butler residence hall are enrolled in a Resident Dining Plan.
 Dining plans include meal swipes as well as Flex Dollars that can be utilized at retail locations on campus.
 For more information about dining plan options, visit our dining website.